 - 5.1.1 Assignment, Supervision and Compliance.
 Each APP may furnish patient care at the Hospital only within the limits of the Privileges granted in accordance with these Bylaws and the APP Governance Policy.
 Each APP acts under the overall supervision of an identified Supervisory Member, acting on the recommendation of the Medical Executive Committee.
-Each APP shall be assigned to a Department.
-The APP shall immediately notify the applicable Department Chair in writing if the APP's supervisory arrangement with the Supervisory Member ends.
-An APP may not be granted Privileges that exceed the Privileges of the APP's Supervisory Member.
+Each APP shall be assigned to a Service.
+The APP shall immediately notify the applicable Service Chief in writing if the APP's supervisory arrangement with the Supervisory Member ends.
+An APP may not be granted Privileges that exceeds the Privileges of the APP's Supervisory Member.
 The Hospital may grant Privileges that are less extensive than the scope of activities an APP is licensed to perform.
 APPs shall comply with the requirements imposed by the APP Governance Policy. - 5.1.2 Qualifications.
 APPs must possess a license or registration to practice their profession in the state of Michigan, if applicable.
-Applications for initial, renewed, and increased Privileges will be processed using the procedures and criteria set forth in the APP Governance Policy. - 5.1.3 Suspension and Termination.
-An APP's Privileges may be suspended, revoked, or not renewed in accordance with the APP Governance Policy, as well as in accordance with the terms of any employment or contractual relationship the APP may have with the Hospital and, in the case of Hospital-employed APPs, any applicable Hospital policy. - 5.1.4 APPs Not Members.
-An APP is not eligible for Medical Staff Membership and shall not be entitled to either the procedural rights set forth in these Bylaws or its Appendix, the Review Procedures Appendix for Members; however, they are entitled to those rights provided in the APP Governance Policy. - 5.1.5 APP Policies.
+Applications for initial, renewed and increased Privileges will be processed using the procedures and criteria set forth in the APP Governance Policy.

+- 5.1.3 Suspension and Termination.
+An APP's Privileges may be suspended, revoked, or not renewed in accordance with the APP Governance Policy, as well as in accordance with the terms of any employment or contractual relationship the APP may have with the Hospital and, in the case of Hospital-employed APPs, any applicable Hospital policy. - 5.1.4 Conversion from AHP Status.
+Individuals who have been AHPs prior to the adoption of these Bylaws (and categorization of APPs separately from AHPs), but have been functioning as and otherwise meet the requirements of being an APP described in these Bylaws and the Policy Manual, may be converted to APP designation and status by a written communication to that effect from the CMO and Chief of Staff. - 5.1.5 APPs Not Members.
+An APP is not eligible for Medical Staff Membership and shall not be entitled to either the procedural rights set forth in these Bylaws or its Appendix, the Review Procedures Appendix for Members; however, they are entitled to those rights provided in the APP Governance Policy. - 5.1.6 APP Policies.
 An APP shall be subject to, and governed by, the applicable provisions set forth in the APP Governance Policy and Policy Manual, including but not limited to those specifically regarding APPs.